 Google rebranded the Google Feed as Google Discover back in 2018 with the goal to “help you uncover fresh and interesting content about things that matter to you”.
-Over the years it has gone through very few subtle changes; now that Android 12 demands a “more streamlined” redesign, Google Discover too will undergo change, or rather it will introduce a new feature within its design.
+Over the years, it has undergone very few subtle changes; now that Android 12 demands a “more streamlined” redesign, Google Discover will undergo change, or rather it will introduce a new feature within its design.
 Apparently, Google Discover is testing a new feature that will show an article’s related keywords.

 Tapping on any one of the keywords will take the user to a feed of other articles with that same keyword.
 It should be noted here that the keywords are assigned by Google Discover itself.
 This will make the user’s job easier to find similar articles on Google without having to do a manual search on their own.